likhithgowdahr005-create/Digital-Logic-to-VLSI/README.md

 * 📂 Maintain organized reports, source code, simulations, and results.
 * 📈 Track my progress and build a portfolio for future VLSI opportunities.

 Each task folder contains the implementation files, reports, simulation results, observations, and other relevant resources.
-This repository will be updated regularly as I complete all **16 internship tasks**.
+This repository will continue to grow as I complete all **16 internship tasks**.

 ---